Kentico/xperience-component-starter/README.md

 ## :warning: Disclaimer

 > This repo is still in development.
 It is about to be released after the [Kentico 12 Service pack is released](https://www.kentico.com/product/roadmap).

+Currently it is possoble to start the development, but the repository structure might change.
+See the list of the [issues that need to be solved before release](https://github.com/Kentico/ems-mvc-component-boilerplate/labels/before-release).

 ## Get started